 The medical billing and coding industry is complex and challenging, but it is also easy to get started.
 There are three major systems within the medical coding industry, so you will need to learn three different languages.
 While this may sound daunting, thousands before you have accomplished this feat and led rewarding careers.
 The greatest benefit here is the black-and-white nature of the job – medical coding and billing are not subjective or open to interpretation.

 If you want to uncover the most difficult aspect of medical coding, then look no further than the industry’s dynamic nature.
 Medical billing and coding are constantly changing year after year.
 New versions of the code are constantly being released to coincide with new medical discoveries, treatments, and much more.
 If you are planning to take medical billing and coding training and enter this exciting career, then you must be ready and willing to adapt to the changing industry.

 Following the Trail

 As a medical coder, you will be responsible for following a sometimes-lengthy paper trail.
-Essentially, you will be responsible for reviewing various diagnoses and decide what code fits each one best.
+Essentially, you will be responsible for reviewing various diagnoses and deciding what code fits each one best.
 You may find that there is a diagnosis that fits several different categories, so it may be difficult to decide.
 If you work in a larger setting you can discuss it with doctors, nurses, and even other medical coders to come to a decision.
 Just remember that your decision will ultimately affect the patient, and with that being the case, you want to make sure you are doing the best possible job and checking all of your work.
 Just remember that it all starts with getting a good education.